Ten things we can do to help shine a light on forgotten crises amidst a global pandemic

 The pandemic is compounding these challenges.
 Governments and institutions that have traditionally supported international humanitarian efforts have shifted their attention to the immediate healthcare needs of their own citizens and their own ailing economies.
 Given the trend, global aid will likely decline further as world economies continue to take a beating.

 So, with all attention on COVID-19, what can we do to highlight other severe humanitarian crises affecting millions of people around the globe?
-A wide range of groups and individuals in the countries on the 2020 Ten most under-reported humanitarian crises list are doing what they can to help, but they cannot do it alone.
+A wide range of groups and individuals in the countries on the Most Under-Reported Humanitarian Crises of 2021 list are doing what they can to help, but they cannot do it alone.
 Failing to help these vulnerable countries puts us all at risk.
 Without solidarity we all lose.

 How then do we beat the silence?
 We offer no magic solution, but rather a variety of possibilities of where to start.
 Doing nothing is not an option.
 Every action counts.
 What is important is that we continue to bring attention to suffering wherever it happens in the world.

 Here are some of the ways we can all make a difference: